-Many disciplines are included in APAC, including Theatre, Band, Choir, Orchestra, Forensics, M.U.N., Volleyball, Basketball, Baseball, Softball, Tennis, Swimming, Soccer, and Track and Field.
+Many disciplines are included in APAC, including Theatre, Band, Choir, Dance, Orchestra, Forensics, M.U.N., Volleyball, Basketball, Baseball, Softball, Tennis, Swimming, Soccer, and Track and Field.
 It is an honor to be chosen as an APAC representative for ones school.

 Good luck to all APAC participants for this school year.

 In 1993, a meeting took place between activities directors from Brent International School Manila (BISM) and Canadian Academy (CA) in Kobe, Japan to discuss the prospect of friendly international competition between their schools.
 In ways inconceivable at the time, their collaboration laid the groundwork for an organization that—two decades later—has touched and inspired thousands of students and educators.

 The Asia Pacific Activities Conference (APAC) was founded in the hopes of providing students in the Asia-Pacific region with an international extra-curricular program that would foster self-discipline, camaraderie, and intercultural respect.
 Initially, APAC was composed of five schools: Brent, Canadian Academy, International School of Beijing (ISB), Shanghai American School-Puxi (SASPX), and Osaka International School (OIS).
 Seoul Foreign School (SFS) joined as the sixth member in 1997.